simha13/Diabetes-Prediction/README.md

 1) PIMA Indians Diabetes Dataset (originally from the National Institute of Diabetes and Digestive and Kidney Diseases, under the CC0 : Public Domain License)
 2) Diabetes Prediction Dataset (taken from https://www.kaggle.com/iammustafatz)

-*Algorithms:* The model has been trained on various state-of-the-algorithms for the two datasets with varying results.
+*Algorithms:* The model has been trained on various state-of-the-algorithms (such as Logistic Regression, K-Nearest Neighbour, Gaussian Naïve Bayes) for the two aforementioned datasets with varying results.

+*Evaluation:*